These cookies do not taste like gluten-free, not chewy, just normal cookies which melt in your mouth.

 - 1/2 cup cacao nibs or dark chocolate chips or chopped dark chocolate

-- Scoop out Tablespoon amount of dough and roll them into balls.
+7. Scoop out tablespoon amounts of dough and roll them into balls.
 Place the balls on a baking sheet 2 inches apart.